-The Child Care Program accounted for 46% of total program expenditures for the year ended June 30, 2022.
+The Child Care Program accounted for approximately 50% of total program expenditures for the year ended June 30, 2023.

-In Boston and Quincy, the Adult Education and Workforce Initiatives Program offers beginning to advanced English for Speakers of Other Languages (ESOL) courses, instruction in digital/technical literacy, academic and career counseling, job search skills, placement and employment retention support, and other related topics to prepare participants to enter the American workforce and post-secondary education.
-The Adult Education Program accounted for 26% of total program expenditures for the year ended June 30, 2022.
+In Boston and Quincy, the Adult Education and Workforce Initiatives Program offers beginning to advanced English for Speakers of Other Languages ("ESOL") courses, instruction in digital/technical literacy, academic and career counseling, job search skills, placement and employment retention support, and other related topics to prepare participants to enter the American workforce and post-secondary education.
+The Adult Education Program accounted for approximately 21% of total program expenditures for the year ended June 30, 2023.

 Through arts, culture and education, the Pao Arts Center brings together community members across generations to reclaim a critical piece of Chinatown history to create healthy families and a vibrant community.
 In partnership with Bunker Hill Community College, BCNC opened the Pao Arts Center in 2017 to be Chinatown's first community-based arts center and Boston's newly dedicated Asian American and Asian immigrant cultural space.
-The Arts Program accounted for 12% of total program expenditures for the year ended June 30, 2022.
+The Arts Program accounted for approximately 12% of total program expenditures for the year ended June 30, 2023.

 Family Services helps immigrant families, including families with children with special needs, cope with challenging issues and adjust to their new lives in the United States by providing parent education, case management, counseling and support services, and community engagement.
 The program works closely with other BCNC programs and external partners to provide comprehensive support for children and families.
-The Family Services Program accounted for 8% of total program expenditures for the year ended June 30, 2022.
+The Family Services Program accounted for approximately 10% of total program expenditures for the year ended June 30, 2023.

 The Youth Center provides individuals ages 13 - 18 with year-round youth development, college access, and leadership programs where they can develop 21st century skills needed to thrive in college and the workforce.
-The Youth Program accounted for 8% of total program expenditures for the year ended June 30, 2022.
+The Youth Program accounted for approximately 7% of total program expenditures for the year ended June 30, 2023.

-Basis of Presentation
+Basis of presentation

 The statement of activities reports all changes in net assets, including changes in net assets without donor restrictions from operating activities.
 Operating revenues consist of those monies received and other contributions attributable to the Organization's ongoing efforts.
-Debt forgiveness is reported as non-operating revenue.

-Standards of Accounting and Reporting
+Standards of accounting and reporting